-- Halloween began in Ireland’s Celtic culture.
-November 1, was New Year according to the Druid’s religious calendar.
+- Halloween began with Ireland’s Celtic culture.
+November 1 was New Year according to the Druid’s religious calendar.
 The celebration actually began the night before on October 31st.
-On this night all the spirits who had died in the prior year, would roam the earth on this night.
+On this night all the spirits who had died in the past year would roam the earth.
 The Celtic people began wearing masks and costumes to avoid being recognized as human.

 - Today, Halloween is more festive for a lot of people.
 It is celebrated with costumes, decorations, trick-or-treating, and parties.

 - Orange and black are the main Halloween colors because orange is associated with the fall harvest and black is associated with darkness and death.

 - Jack o’ Lanterns originated in Ireland where people placed candles in hollowed-out turnips to keep away spirits and ghosts on the holiday.

 - Halloween candy sales average around 2 billion dollars annually in the United States.
 Chocolate candy bars top the list as the most popular candy for trick-or-treaters, with Snickers being number 1.

 - Halloween is the 2nd most commercially successful holiday, with Christmas being the first.

 - Black cats were once believed to be witch’s familiars who protected their powers.

 - The first Jack O’Lanterns were made of beets and turnips.